Spring break: South Padre Island, Texas

 In the early 1980s, South Padre Island became the first location outside of Florida to draw a large number of college students for spring break.
 With only a few thousand residents, South Padre Island consistently drew 80,000 to 120,000 spring breakers into the 2000s.

+Disneyland (CA) or Disney World (FL)

+Spring break is one of the busiest times of year to visit these theme parks, featuring peak crowd levels throughout March and April due to the staggered timing of breaks across the US.